Tabula Rogeriana: Creation of the Atlas

 Around 1138, the Norman King of Sicily, Roger II, invited Al-Idrisi, a Muslim geographer, to his court in Palermo, in search of help pursuing his political agenda.
 Sicily's vibrant multicultural environment led al-Idrisi to accept King Roger's invitation to his court.
 During the meeting, Al-Idrisi briefed Roger II on his familiarity and personal experiences traveling around North Africa and Western Europe, which prompted Roger II to commission an atlas from Al-Idrisi.
 To produce the work, Al-Idrisi started gathering information for the maps by interviewing experienced travelers on their knowledge of the world, keeping "only that part... on which there was complete agreement and seemed credible, excluding what was contradictory."
 King Roger II would occasionally participate in these interviews himself, reflecting his desire to compile information about his realm.
 Al-Idrisi drew inspiration from a number of sources, most of which are dated to the Golden Age of Islam during the Abbasid Caliphate, when scholarly work was flourishing in the Islamic world.
 Additionally, Al-Idrisi would send out agents to the different parts of the world represented in his map to fact-check the information given by the travelers.

 Al-Idrisi's work was a significant departure from the "Atlas of Islam" tradition that preceded his work.
 The primary influence for Al-Idrisi's cartography can be found in Arabic translations of Ptolemy's Geography, which laid out many of the principles he utilized in his work.
 Al-Idrisi also derived map-making methods from the Balkhi school of Geography, a school which was founded during the 10th century in Baghdad under the Abbasid Caliphate.
 It was from this school that he drew the scientifically rigorous and anthropologically detailed information that he incorporated into the atlas' creation.
 He also used some instruments King Roger II created to help calculate latitudes and longitudes.
 This research process ultimately took some 15 years.

 Showing upper Mesopotamia.
 Sixth section of the fourth clime from the oldest extant manuscript of al-Idrisi's Nuzhat al-mushtaq, copied c.
 1300.

 In 1154, just a few weeks before the king died, Al-Idrisi completed his atlas, producing a book with 70 sectional maps and a 300 lb silver disc engraved with the composite world map they formed.
 This would become known as the Nuzhat al-mushtaq fikhtiraq al-afaq, as well as the Book of Roger.
 This disc was made in accordance with Al-Idrisi's calculations of the circumference of the earth, and would lead to the later creation of a silver globe with the same map engraved on it.

-Reproduction of al-Idrisi's planisphere (as a globe) by the Sharjah Museum of Islamic Civilization (UAE).
+Reproduction of al-Idrisi's planisphere (as a globe) by the Sharjah Museum of Islamic Civilization.